vmware-archive/vmaccel/README.md

   CLIENT: Event Triggered ==> caller copies content and frees
 ```

+#### Surfaces - Abstracted Memory Objects

+Surfaces provide an allocation a defined lifetime within an Accelerator,
+topology for the content stored in the Surface, and also provide a uniqueness
+hint for the backing memory with regards to the working set.
+When a client
+allocates a Surface, the contents are managed via Map/Unmap or Upload/Download
+operations.
+This gives a hint to the Accelerator when pages of the backing
+memory are dirtied and the ability for a stack to copy-on-write if the Surface
+is used in a pending operation.

+Data consistency is best handled at the granularity of the whole Surface, as
+parallelism of the Accelerator may have different semantics depending on the
+implementation.
+To provide consistency across a whole Surface, a Map or
+Download operation will wait until serialization of the Accelerator's Surface.
+An Unmap or Upload operation will destroy any updates by the Accelerator with
+the contents of the update, leaving this aspect of the consistency model up to
+the client.

+Surfaces are Accelerator objects first and foremost, thus the topology of
+the contents can be adjusted on the Accelerator for performance reasons.
+When a client writes to the memory provided by a Map operation, the format
+used in writing to that memory is determined by the backing format's
+serialization contract.
+Upon Unmap, the Accelerator will use the format's
+serialization contract to translate the new contents to an Accelerator format.
+When introducing planar or compressed formats, the serialization contracts
+require the resolving of multiple pixels for one block before serialization
+can occur.

 #### Addressing Resources

 Addressing of resources in a networked Accelerator fabric is different than